 A research scholar has obtained Ph.
 D. degree (2010) from the University of Calcutta under my supervision.
 A research associate has joined with DST-SERB National Post-Doctoral Fellowship under my mentorship for Post-Doctoral work.

-I am Member of IEEE, Life member of Indian Society of Remote Sensing, Indian Statistical Institute and The Asiatic Society.
+I am Senior Member of IEEE, Life member of Indian Society of Remote Sensing, Indian Statistical Institute and The Asiatic Society.

 I held the post of Vice-Chairman of IEEE Geoscience and Remote Sensing Society Kolkata Chapter for two years and am still in the executive committee of the same.